 Devil's Night in Detroit can probably be traced back to mid-1880's Ireland, where the night of mischief was originally attributed to fairies and goblins.

+In the United States, the holiday morphed into a night of soaping windows and toilet papering trees.
 In other words, October 30th was the “trick” to Halloween’s “treat” and gave suburban kids a night of rebellion and anarchy.

 Mischief on October 30th

 Region to region, the night has different names, but the activities remain very much the same: ringing doorbells, egging cars, dumping rotten produce and setting a bag of poop on fire.
 Camden, New Jersey calls the Holiday Mischief Night, while other parts of New Jersey call it Cabbage Night.
 Cincinnati, Ohio calls it Damage Night, while other parts of Ohio call it Beggar’s Night.
 In other regions of the United States, it is known as Doorbell Night, Trick Night, Corn Night, Tick-Tack Night and Goosey Night.

 In Detroit and much of Michigan, the night is known infamously as Devil’s Night, a moniker now eternally linked with widespread arson.
 Devil’s Night was once, however, just a different name for more of the same: mischief.

 Camden, New Jersey had its own period of Mischief-Night-related arson in the 1990's that easily rivaled Detroit’s.

 While Detroit has attempted to end the arson, as well as the more innocent mischief, through neighborhood patrols and simply changing the name from Devil’s Night to Angel’s Night, much of the city still celebrate some type of prank-riddled night on October 30th.